Jamia Al-Karam

-Jamia Al-Karam, (جامعة الکرم) is a leading Islamic institution Islamic Studies College located in Eaton in 30-acre premises.
+Jamia Al-Karam, (جامعة الکرم) is an Islamic Studies College located in Eaton in 30-acre premises.
 The Darul Uloom is managed by Muhammad Imdad Hussain Pirzada.

 History

 In 1995, Jamia Al-Karam relocated to its current site in Retford, Nottinghamshire.
 There, its founder, Shaykh Pirzada, launched a new initiative: the Al-Karam Secondary School.
 This boarding school offered education up to the GCSE level.
 The school consistently maintained a high standard of education and academic results, all while keeping fees at a level affordable to many families.

 It imparts teaching of English, Maths and Science.
 In addition to providing the subjects of Arabic Language, Islamic Studies, and Urdu.

 The institute has produced over 500 British Islamic scholars of whom 50 have further graduated from Al-Azhar University in Cairo, Egypt.
 The relationship between the two institutions goes back to 1951 when Justice Shaykh Muhammad Karam Shah Al-Azhari, after who Jamia Al-Karam is named, began his studies at Al-Azhar University under the tutelage of the great scholars of Al-Azhar including Ahmad Zaki, Mustafa Shibli and Muhammad Abu Zahra.

 On Sunday, 15 May 2011, the United Kingdom Branch of the World Association for Al-Azhar Graduates (WAAG) and the Al-Azhar Contact Office in Great Britain was inaugurated at Jamia Al-Karam.
 This was attended by Timothy Winter from the University of Cambridge and Cambridge Muslim College, Nazir Ahmed, Baron Ahmed, Fayyaz Gafoor (COO, ARY Network) among others.

 Gul Muhammad, Dean of Faculty & Senior lecturer at Jamia Al-Karam, appealed ISIS to release British hostage Alan Henning and urged the militants to not commit the 'worst condemnable sin' against Islam.